RafeSafari/badi-calendar/README.md

 uncertainty in ΔT means the date of Naw-Rúz 2352 AD produced by the algorithm may not be correct.

 ## Changelog

+### 3.1.0

+- Updated all dependencies to the latest

 ### 3.0.2